michaelmichaeli/gameoflife/README.md

 https://gameoflife-sand.vercel.app/

+## Project Overview

+This application is a full-stack implementation of Conway's Game of Life.
+It features a React frontend with a Node.js/Express backend that handles the game's logic and state management.

+### Architecture

+- **Frontend**: React SPA built with Vite
+- **Backend**: Node.js with Express
+- **Data Flow**: Server-Sent Events (SSE) for real-time board evolution
+- **State Management**: File-based storage with React Query for client-side caching

+### Technology Stack

+#### Frontend
+- React 18 with Hooks
+- React Query for data fetching and state management
+- Axios for API requests
+- Vite for build tooling

+#### Backend
+- Node.js with Express
+- Server-Sent Events for streaming board evolution
+- File-based state persistence (with UUID generation)

+### Application Flow

+1. **Board Creation**: Create a custom board by toggling cells or use randomization
+2. **Initialization**: Send the board to the server to start the game
+3. **Evolution**:
+   - Request single evolution steps or
+   - Stream multiple generations with real-time updates
+4. **Save & Load**: Persist and retrieve game states

 ## Getting Started

 These instructions will help you set up and run the project on your local machine for development and testing purposes.